SahilLathiya/Brach-Predictor/README.md

 # Download DPC-3 trace

-Traces used for the 3rd Data Prefetching Championship (DPC-3) can be found here. (https://dpc3.compas.cs.stonybrook.edu/champsim-traces/speccpu/)
+Traces used for this project can be found here. (https://dpc3.compas.cs.stonybrook.edu/champsim-traces/speccpu/)

 # Run simulation